 The head is now one of the most popular attractions in the Istanbul Archaeological Museum.
 There are are also plaster casts in the Bergama Museum and the Pergamon Museum, Berlin.

 Alexandros III of Macedonia (Ἀλέξανδρος ὁ Μέγας, Alexandros o Megas, Alexander the Great, 356-323 BC), son of Philip II of Macedonia (382-336 BC).

-Alexander is said to have studied Xenophon's "Anabasis" (in which the earliest known historical mention of Pergamon appeared, see the history of Pergamon) as a field guide to Anatolia before embarking on his campaign against the Persian king Darius III.
+Alexander is said to have studied Xenophon's book Anabasis (which includes the earliest known historical mention of Pergamon, see History of Pergamon) as a field guide to Anatolia before embarking on his campaign against the Persian king Darius III.
 In 334 BC Alexander defeated Darius on the River Granicus (near modern Çanakkele).
 As he marched through western Anatolia, Pergamon surrendered to him, and he appointed Barsine, the widow of the Persian commander, as administrator.

 After Alexander the Great's death in 323 BC, his generals and relations (the Diadochi, or successors) waged war on each other for control of parts of his empire.
 Eventually, in 301 BC Lysimachus (360-281 BC), king of Thrace, took control of western Anatolia, including Pergamon.
 With the great riches he had accumulated as the spoils of war, he began rebuilding ancient cities such as Ephesus, and several new cities appeared in Anatolia.